snowflakeOps/documentation/howto/nuxt.rst

 Nuxt.js Configuration
 ---------------------

-As our setup required to use of unix sockets in favour of TCP ports, we have to configure Nuxt.js to reflect this.
+As we prefere the use of unix sockets in favour of TCP ports, we have to configure Nuxt.js to reflect this.
 Add the ``server.socket`` part to the Nuxt.js configuration in ``~/opsone-demo/nuxt.config.js``: